 I always thought debit card ATM fees were a very silly expense.
 Using off network ATM’s can be very expensive, and almost always just a result of poor planning.
-Convenience can be costly.
+Convenience can be costly, and can even cause credit card debt.
 Using a debit card for a purchase, that was a different story, until now….

 Using a debit card for purchases was an easy way to track some of my spending via an online statement.
 Also, carrying very little pocket cash helps to cut down on impulse purchases with loose change and small bills.
 But then….